Cultural District Designation

-Define the partners roles and duties.
-Decide on a meeting schedule, terms of office and other expectations.
-The partnership is responsible for developing a management plan.
-The plan must include agreed upon objectives.
-This includes: tasks, resources, timelines, and milestones.
-It should include ways to measure success.
+This partnership is responsible for developing a plan for management of the district.
+The plan must include agreed upon objectives such as roles, responsibilities, resources, sustainability plans, and ways to measure success and collect useful data.
 Success relates to the goals set out in the application for designation.
-The partnership will convene on a regular basis.
+The partnership must provide collective support to the district on a regular basis.

-As the applicant, the city or town may give the day-to-day management to a cultural district partner.
-The third party will act as the city or town’s agent.
-The partner must be in good financial standing.
-The partner must have the capacity to lead the partnership.
-However, the city or town must be in the partnership.
+As the applicant, the city or town may give the day-to-day management responsibilities to a cultural district partner.
+This third party will act as the city or town’s agent.
+The partner must be in good financial standing and have the capacity to lead the partnership.
+The city or town must remain involved in the partnership.